-Tweak: 7 If you plan on using power hungry programs then it behooves you to adjust how Windows manages your power.
+Tweak 7 If you plan on using power hungry programs then it behooves you to adjust how Windows manages your power.
 There are two options here.
 Power options and Power Plan.
-Power options lets you choose when and how your laptop chooses to sleep etc..
-Power Plan however actually controls how much energy is allotted to things like your CPU, Video and drives.
-Leaving this balanced or power saver will short circuit your programs performance. especially Dragon NaturallySpeaking.
+Power options let you choose when and how your laptop chooses to sleep etc..
+Power Plan however actually controls how much energy is allotted to things like your CPU, Video, and drives.
+Leaving this balanced or power saver will short-circuit the performance of your program. especially Dragon NaturallySpeaking.
 Keep in mind you can create a power plan for programs when plugged into the wall and one for when your flying and need battery life.
 We recommend choosing High for all your needs until you actually need the battery life.
 Never run your computer on anything less than High performance if you want full power from your computer.
-Here is how to change these easily Test and score your computer: Its a good idea to score your laptop.
-Windows 7 users can have this done just by going to Control Panel/System but Window 8 and 10 users lose the nice easy graphical measn to see there score but the testing method to compare you laptop to other Window computers still exists. here is how.
+Here is how to change these easily Test and score your computer: It is a good idea to have your laptop scored.
+Windows 7 users can have this done just by going to Control Panel/System but Window 8 and 10 users lose the nice easy graphical means to see there score but the testing method to compare your laptop to other Window computers still exists. here is how.

 Windows built in Benchmark